Have you ever really wondered why fiber matters so much in your diet and what foods are considered high fiber foods?

 Insoluble fiber, on the other hand, does not turn to a gel-like substance in water.
 Its job is to get things moving through the digestive tract as well as giving your stool bulk.
 Sources of insoluble fiber are found in vegetables and whole grains.

-Best Sources of Fiber
+Best High Fiber Foods

 Whole Grains: You can enjoy the exciting world of gluten-free whole grains including brown rice, oat (certified gluten-free), buckwheat and sorghum.
 Whole grains are slowly digested, helping you feel full longer.
 A little goes a long way in meeting your fiber needs for the day.

 Nuts and Seeds: Get your fiber (and omega-3 fatty acids) on when you load up on things like pumpkin seeds, almonds and walnuts.
 Sprinkle flax or chia seeds on your oatmeal or cereal each morning to add an extra boost of fiber to your diet.
+Nuts and seeds are an excellent high fiber food source.

 Lentils: I love love love me some lentils.
 They are so good for you and cheap – you can make a meal for 10 people for less than a few bucks!
 My lentil soup recipe is a favorite around my house.